 In Traditional Chinese Medicine, an acupoint (or “xue”) is a node where Qi—the body’s vital energy—flows close to the surface of the skin.
 By applying physical pressure to these acupuncture points, practitioners aim to balance energy flow, relieve blockages, and restore harmony to the body’s systems.

-From a Western medical perspective, these points often correspond to areas rich in nerve endings, vascular channels, lymphatic vessels, and fascial planes—regions where the body’s communication systems intersect.
+From a Western medical perspective, these points often correspond to areas rich in nerve endings, vascular channels, lymphatic vessels, and fascial planes—areas of the body where the body’s communication systems intersect.
 Modern imaging and dissection studies have revealed that acupoints often lie over:

 - Nerve branch points or neurovascular bundles